-It’s that time of the year again.
-Holidays.
+It’s that time of the year again: Holidays.
 Many vehicle carriers are taking a merited break to spend time with their families, while others are hard at work preparing to handle an increase in vehicle shipping volumes and handle demanding customer expectations.

 To help you navigate auto transport during this holiday rush, we’ve created a list of things to keep in mind, so you can have a memorable car shipping experience, without losing your holiday cheer.

 Holiday auto transport availability can make it challenging to ship your car, but it doesn’t have to be stressful.
-And being flexible is key to stress-free car shipping around jolly times.
+And being flexible is key to stress-free car shipping during jolly times.
 Many carriers rush to unload their cargo and head home for a well-deserved break.
 Of course, some drivers will choose to stay on the road, but spots on their trucks become very valuable and fill in quickly.

 So, if shipping a car during holidays is inevitable, show some flexibility with pick up and delivery windows.
 And don’t hesitate to ask questions.
 Confirm with your potential car shipper whether they have a special policy regarding auto transport around major holidays and make sure you’re aware of any potential delays.
 After all, the festive season is a time to slow down.
 Give yourself the gift of patience.